UAws/CV-3315-Is-All-You-Need/README.md

 that the tuning process is more empirical than theoretical in deep learning, we did a board search and decided to conduct our experiments on an open-source toolbox — MMSegmentation.</p>
-<p>MMSegmentation <span class="citation" data-cites="mmseg2020"></span>.
+<p><b>MMSegmentation</b>.
 MMSegmentation is an open-source semantic segmentation toolbox based on PyTorch.
-It provides a unified benchmark toolbox for various semantic segmentation methods and directly supports popular and contemporary semantic segmentation frameworks, e.g. PSPNet, DeepLabV3Plus, SegFormer, etc. By decomposing the semantic segmentation framework into different
+It provides a unified benchmark toolbox for various semantic
+segmentation methods and directly supports popular and contemporary semantic segmentation frameworks, e.g. PSPNet, DeepLabV3Plus, SegFormer, etc. By decomposing the semantic segmentation framework into different